 The anti-malaria target had vaccine development potential, but Dr. Kurtis realized the antibody itself could be used as either a therapeutic or short-term immunoprophylactic.
 He therefore decided to humanize the antibody – and enlisted Absolute Antibody to take on the project.

-Throughout the process, Dr. Kurtis added, the Absolute Antibody team has provided recommendations for further modifying the antibody format to make it the strongest possible candidate, and he hopes to publish a paper on the anti-malaria target soon.
+Throughout the process, Dr. Kurtis added, the Absolute Antibody team has provided recommendations for further modifying the antibody format to make it the strongest possible candidate.
 “We have had a great experience with Absolute Antibody,” he said.
 “They have the knowledge, expertise and consultative approach to help develop the best possible antibody.”

 You can download this feature as a PDF here.